At Chorlton CE our vision is:

 · writing stamina

-Following this, teachers will be able to complete a gap analysis and reflect on content and objectives that may need to be covered or included from the previous year.
-This will be a priority so teachers are able to adjust/tailor planning as they commence their new units - Weeks 5/6.
+Following this, teachers were able to complete a gap analysis and reflect on content and objectives that needed to be covered or included from the previous year.
+This continues to be a priority so teachers are able to adjust/tailor planning to support catch up and meet the needs of their classes.